-Vinyl planks can separate due to variations in temperature and humidity, improper installation, or foundation settling.
-These factors can cause the material to expand and contract, leading to visible gaps.
-It’s important to familiarize yourself with these causes so you can take proactive steps to minimize the chances of separation.
+Vinyl plank flooring can separate due to fluctuations in temperature and humidity, improper installation, or foundation settling.
+These factors often cause the material to expand and contract, leading to visible gaps.
+Recognizing these causes is crucial for taking proactive measures to reduce the risk of separation.

 How Temperature and Humidity Affect Flooring